TomasFerranti/TextureExtractor/README.md

+This repository is no longer maintained.
+Please refer to https://github.com/TomasFerranti/DataScienceDissertation for recent releases.

 # Building Texture Extractor

 Repository created to store the code made for the project Vistas Situadas do Rio de Janeiro in FGV-RJ, with collaboration between Rice University, ImagineRio and Instituto Moreira Salles.